Learn everything there is to know about calm down DIY sensory bottles!

 Below you will find some of the most influential articles on calm down sensory bottles that I have found.
 These articles will help you better understand the use of sensory bottles and how to make them.
 They worked for me!

-6 Ways to Make a Sensory Bottle — Preschool Inspirations has put together an amazing resource for putting together and troubleshooting basic glitter calm down bottles.
+6 Ways to Make a Sensory Bottle — Katie from Preschool Inspirations has put together an amazing resource for putting together and troubleshooting basic glitter calm down bottles.
 I refer to this one a lot.
-There are many more types of sensory bottles on this site worth taking a look at.
-As an example, the alphabet bottle that you see pictured above was inspired by her alphabet discovery bottle.
-Hop on over and have a look around at all of the awesome ways she has made sensory and discovery bottles.

-Calm down sensory bottles are used for portable no mess sensory play, to calm an anxious child, to help children learn to meditate, and as a timeout timer.
+Calm down sensory bottles are used for portable no mess “safe” sensory play and to calm an anxious child.